geophile/marcel/README.md

 You can assign a pipeline to a variable.
 And now, pipelines can have parameters.
-Put these together, and you have an easy way to create new commands.
+Put these together, and you have an easy way to create new operators.
 For example, you can create a filter to look for files with a given extension, `e`:

 ```shell script